fbpx

 Day 14 - Ho Chi Minh City

-You’re on the home stretch now and it’s time for one last cycling splurge.
 Before heading for the big city, take in the views along the beach on your ride to Lang Long.
 After a picnic lunch, keep cycling to Cu Bi.
 From there it’s goodbye to your two-wheeled friend as you take the support bus the final leg to Ho Chi Minh City.
 Here daily life plays out on the streets and the dynamic atmosphere is a fascinating blend of old and new, East and West.
-Maybe spend the final night of your Vietnam adventure exploring the food stalls at Ben Thanh market or cheers to yourself and your new friends with a few glasses of street-side beer hoi.
+Maybe spend the evening exploring the food stalls at Ben Thanh market or cheers to your new friends leaving the trip with a few glasses of street-side beer hoi.

 Day 15 - Ho Chi Minh City